rambo-coder/Deep-learning-with-pytorch/Part2-chapter9-Using_PyTorch_to_fight_cancer/README.md

 * Exploring the constraints of an intricate deep learning problem,and deciding on a structure and approach
 * Downloading the training data
+* Our approach to detecting cancerous nodules will have five rough steps: data loading,segmentation, grouping,classification, and nodule analysis and diagnosis.